CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 To reboot a desktop:

+1. Log in to SD Desktop.
+Access the correct virtual desktop on the homepage under **All connections**.

-1. Close all programs and ensure you save or close any files to prevent data corruption.
+2. Close all programs and ensure you save or close any files to prevent data corruption.

-2. On the SD Desktop homepage, click **Go To SD Desktop Management**.
+3. On the SD Desktop homepage, click **Go To SD Desktop Management**.

-3. At the bottom of the page, under **Available desktops**, select the correct virtual desktop.
+4. At the bottom of the page, under **Available desktops**, select the correct virtual desktop.
 In the same row, click **Options** on the right, then choose **Reboot**.

-4. Confirm the operation via the notification.
+5. Confirm the operation via the notification.
 Rebooting a desktop may take up to 30 minutes.

 ![Reboot desktop.](https://a3s.fi/docs-files/sensitive-data/SD_Desktop/Reboot_desktop.png)